GoogleChrome/web.dev/src/site/content/en/blog/webxr-pt1/index.md

 code through a call to `XRSession.end()`.
 Other causes include the headset being disconnected or another application taking control of it.
 This is why a well-behaved application should monitor the `end` event.
-When it occurs, discard the session and render objects.
-An immersive session, once ended, cannot be resumed.
+When it occurs, discard the session and its related render objects.
+An ended immersive session cannot be resumed.
+To reenter the immersive experience, my app needs to start a new session.

 Recall from [Entering a session](#entering-a-session) that during setup, I added an `onend` event handler.